-A closing takes place when the ownership of a property is handed over from a seller to a buyer.
+Closing occurs when a property's ownership is handed over from a seller to a buyer.
 It involves the change of documents and funds to finalize the transactions.

 Where Does the Closing Take Place?

-If you are applying for a mortgage loan, typically your closing will be held at your settlements agents or escrows offices.
+If you are applying for a mortgage loan, typically, your closing will be held at your settlement agents or escrow offices.

-However, if you are purchasing your home with cash and you do not need a lender, the buyer and seller can organize a location for the closing that is convenient for both parties.
+However, if you are purchasing your home with cash and do not need a lender, the buyer and seller can organize a convenient location for the closing for both parties.

 Some closings are completed on a witness-only basis, which means an attorney will be present at the location chosen by the buyer and seller to issue the loan documents and disbursement services.

-Whereas in other states, table closings is completed.
-Essentially, a table closing rounds up the entire closing to one day, and funds, documents, and other items that need to be transferred over for ownership purposes will all be processed in a meeting of all parties on a specified date.
+Whereas in other states, table closings are completed.
+A table closing rounds up the entire closing to one day, and funds, documents, and other items that need to be transferred over for ownership purposes will all be processed in a meeting of all parties on a specified date.

 Who Attends a Closing?